China to upgrade mainstream RISC-V chips every six months

 The design has a revised front-end and back-end designs to increase throughput and performance.
 The goal was "to achieve a higher branch prediction accuracy and higher fetch throughput," Yungang said in the presentation.

 The new architecture optimizes the execution unit with support for more instructions, including bit manipulation and scalar crypto extensions.

 "Now it also supports instruction fusion for common cases," Yungang said.

 It also has a IEEE754-compliant floating point unit called Fudian.

 For the load store unit, there is support for new features that include customized and configurable physical memory attributes, physical memory protection, and ECC for all three levels - L1, L2, L3 - of cache.
 Yungang said there was a 30 per cent increase in IPC (instructions per cycle) in memory sensitive benchmarks. ®

-* UPDATE, 01:45 UTC, December 8th.
-Yungang Bao has contacted The Register to advise that he mis-spoke when he said "we want to launch a startup to commercialize", and that the Academy of Sciences' Institute of Computing Technology does not intend to launch a startup, but hopes others will commercialize its work.
+Yungang Bao has contacted The Register to advise that he misspoke when he said "we want to launch a startup to commercialize", and that the Academy of Sciences' Institute of Computing Technology does not actually intend to launch a startup, though hopes others will commercialize its work.